ssalandary/ssalandary/README.md

 ### Hi there 👋

-I'm Salma, a senior studying Computer Science at UCLA!
+I'm Salma, a Master's Sutdent studying Computer Science at UCLA!

 Currently interested in:
 - Windows internals and reverse engineering